How To Measure For Blinds

 How to measure roller, vertical and Venetian blinds without a recess

 If you’ve chosen roller blinds, you’ll need to add another 5cm/2” to account for the operating mechanism that controls the blinds.
 It’s usually the case that roller blinds are fitted better outside of the recess.
 If fitted within a recess, the mechanism to make the window blinds work needs additional space.
 This can result in a wider gap between the wall and the blind, letting more light through and minimising the effectiveness of the blinds.
 Roller, vertical and Venetian blinds should all fit just above the height of the recess.
-However, Venetian and vertical look best when fitted inside the recess.
+However, Venetian and vertical blinds look best when fitted inside the recess.
 This provides a neater finish and a better fit.

-Get in touch with us
+Get in touch with us for guidance

 SOLAIRE BLINDS BLOGS